Do you live in a safe neighbourhood?

 Talk to residents

 You might shudder at the thought of having to talk to strangers.
-However, talking to local residents is the best way to discover if an area is a safe neighbourhood or not.
+However, talking to local residents is the best way to discover if an area is a safe neighbourhood for you and your family.

 If you don’t feel comfortable stopping people on the street, try visiting the local shop or pub.